kumuluz/kumuluzee-samples/kumuluzee-logs-fluentd/README.md

 </label>
 ```

 The configuration exposes endpoint on the port 24224 for the purpose of collecting logs from Java application.
 Furthermore we define where logs from different classes inside our application will get routed with match directive.
-For example logs from CustomerResource class will be exposed through fluentd and standard output.
+For example, logs from CustomerResource class will be exposed through Fluentd and standard output.

 ### Run Fluentd daemon
 The confuration file is available in the project as Customers.conf.
 We are going to copy it to `/tmp` of our Docker